thomkav/nyc19_ds21_foottraffic_team2/README.md

 Report on traffic at each station.

-Compare with opening hours of restaurants in that period.
+Examine opening hours of restaurants in each weekday/night period.

 Calculate # of restaurants open per hour.

 ## TODO Monday: